Types of Nori: Nama vs. Kansou vs. Yaki vs. Ajitsuke

-As you can guess from the above, in Japan, the seaweed nori is available in various forms.
+As you can guess from the above, in Japan, nori is available in various forms.
 But among others, Nama Nori, Kansou Nori, Yaki Nori, and Ajitsuke Nori are basics.

-So today, let’s find out what kinds of nori these are.
+So today, let’s find out what kinds of nori they are.

 Nama Nori (生海苔)

-Nama Nori can be eaten as it is.
-It has slight saltiness accompanied by a pleasant aroma of the sea.
-Like Sashimi, Nama Nori is eaten with soy sauce or Sanbaizu vinegar sauce.
+Nama Nori is edible as it is.
+The food has a slightly salty taste, accompanied by a pleasant aroma of the sea.
+Like Sashimi, we typically consume Nama Nori with soy sauce or Sanbaizu.

 Kansou Nori (乾燥海苔)

 Kansou Nori can be eaten as it is but has some moisture and is pliable compared to Yaki Nori.
-So before using, this type is often roasted over the fire to give it a crisp bite and fresh flavor.
+So before use, we often roast this type over the fire to give it a crisp texture and fresh flavor.

 Yaki Nori (焼き海苔)

-Yaki Nori, literally “roasted nori”, is a ready-to-use Ita Nori that’s been pre-roasted.
-Because of the convenience, this is the mainstream nori carried by supermarkets in Japan.
+Yaki Nori, literally roasted nori, is a ready-to-use pre-roasted Ita Nori.
+Because of the convenience, this type is the mainstream nori carried by supermarkets in Japan.

-Yaki Nori is convenient and used in a wide range of dishes, including ramen, tempura, salad, and mochi dishes.
-But Yaki Nori is generally inferior in flavor to freshly roasted Kansou Nori.
+Yaki Nori is convenient and used in various dishes, including ramen, tempura, salad, and mochi.
+But the nori is generally inferior in flavor to freshly roasted Kansou Nori.

 Ajitsuke Nori (味付け海苔)

-Ajitsuke Nori, literally “seasoned nori”, is a Yaki Nori that’s been pre-seasoned.
-This type is made from Yaki Nori brushed with a Tare sauce made with soy sauce and sugar, and then dried and cut into small sheets.
+Ajitsuke Nori, literally seasoned nori, is a pre-seasoned Yaki Nori (first brushed with a Tare sauce made with soy sauce and sugar, then dried and cut into small sheets).

 Ajitsuke Nori is easy to eat and favored even by children who don’t like nori very much.